KipCollo/Java-Revision/spring/core/core/Readme.md

 In Spring, configurations are used to define beans and their dependencies.
 This can be done using XML configuration files, Java-based configuration, or annotations.
 The most common approach is using Java-based configuration with @Configuration and @Bean annotations.It does not create objects instead it just provides instruction of:

-* Objects to be created
+- Objects to be created
-* How to be created
+- How to be created
-* What dependencies to inject
+- What dependencies to inject

-1. Java-based Configuration

-@Configuration: Indicates that a class declares one or more @Bean methods and may be processed by the Spring container to generate bean definitions and service requests.
+**Java-based Configuration**:- @Configuration: Indicates that a class declares one or more @Bean methods and may be processed by the Spring container to generate bean definitions and service requests.

 ```java
 @Configuration